json-schema-org/community/programs/ambassadors/README.md

 - Promote collaboration among the JSON Schema ecosystem.
 - Promote JSON Schema adoption in other ecosystems.
 - Engage with the project in some way, either as a contributor, blogger, speaker, etc.
-- Speak at community events or write technical content (e.g. blog posts) that solves community needs.
+- Speak at community events or write technical content (e.g. blog posts) that solves JSON Schema's community needs.
-- Nurture community growth and a welcoming environment to spread knowledge about the project.
+- Nurture community growth and a welcoming environment to spread knowledge about JSON Schema.

 ### How does the program work?